As losses mount, Boeing almost doubles planned job cuts

 Boeing reported a net loss for the quarter ending in September of $466 million, or 79 cents per share.
 That compares to a profit of $1.2 billion, or $2.05 per share, in the same quarter last year.

+Adjusting for changes to pension costs, Boeing said its operating loss was $754 million or $1.39 per share for the quarter, down from an adjusted profit a year ago of $895 million or $1.45 per share.

-Revenue fell to $14.1 billion, down from $20 billion a year earlier.
+With the 737 MAX still grounded so that none can be delivered and the global pandemic reducing deliveries of other aircraft, Boeing’s revenue for the three months fell to $14.1 billion, down from $20 billion a year earlier.

+Revenues from the Commercial Airplanes division were down 56% compared to a year ago.

 During the quarter, free cash flow — the money Boeing took in minus what it spent on operations and capital expenditure — was negative $5.1 billion.

-That’s a cash outflow of $55 million per day.
+That’s a cash outflow of $55 million per day, down from $62 million per day in the previous quarter.

 Boeing ended the quarter with $27 billion of cash on hand, with debt of $61 billion.